 Ultimately, no matter when you visit, the Winter Flower Show at Phipps Conservatory is a fantastic place to enjoy the holiday season in Pittsburgh.
 Whether you’ve been to Phipps in the past or this is your first visit, the gardens are well-worth seeing during the wintertime.

-In 2020, the Winter Flower Show at Phipps is open from 9:30am to 11pm from November 20 through January 3, 2021.
+In 2021, the Winter Flower Show at Phipps is open from November 19 through January 9, 2022.
 Note that Phipps closes at 5pm on Christmas Eve and is closed on Christmas day.

 More information and ticket information can be found on Phipps’ website.